mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 * "For the purposes of this paper, let us consider a broad definition of computer programming as bridging the gap between specification and running program."
 * "Teaching programming in terms of a single paradigm or language has a detrimental effect on programmer competence and thus on program quality."

+Another common way to learn how to program is to be given a survey of various programming languages over the course of a Semester or two.
+According to the authors, this practice:

+> "...multiplies the intellectual effort of the student and instructor (since each language has its own syntax and semantics) but does not show the deep connections between the paradigms."

+The kernel language approach is presented as being in in line with Ableson and Sussman's use of underlying concepts of programming to teach, but kernel languages both abstract these concepts from a specific programming language and allow programmers to learn their language of choice more deeply.